carlos-vf/Deep-Learning/theory/Fish_detection.md

 We can use these metrics also for fish *detection*, by considering as a False Positive when a box is labeled as fish when it was not a fish and a False Negative when an actual fish box was not identified.

 In case of detection we can consider:
-- Intersection Over Union (IoU), which is the ratio between the intersecting area of the predicted box and the ground truth box and their union area.
+- **Intersection Over Union (IoU)**, which is the ratio between the intersecting area of the predicted box and the ground truth box and their union area.
 The higher, the better (maximum is 1).

-Terms like AP50 indicates the average precision when using the 50 IoU threshold, i.e., AP when we consider that a box correctly found a fish only if the IoU with the tue box is higher than 0.50.
+Terms like **mAP50** indicates the average precision when using the 50 IoU threshold, i.e., AP when we consider that a box correctly found a fish only if the IoU with the tue box is higher than 0.50.
 If the predicted box is off than more than half then we do not consider the fish as guessed.

 ## References:
 - Salman et al. "Fish species classification in unconstrained underwater environments based on deep learning" (2016)